 - Flying with Pets in the Cabin: In-cabin transportation includes several size and breed restrictions.
 To ensure you can fly successfully with your animal, read about the Spirit Airlines pet policies for pets within the cabin.

 - Service Animal Policies: Service and emotional support animals are welcome to travel with passengers who require assistance.
 The airline provides several exemptions for these animals, but certain rules and restrictions still apply.
+To determine if your dog qualifies to be certified as a Psychiatric Service Dog and can be accepted as such on Spirit Airlines, you can visit Pettable’s PSD service.

 Other Spirit Airlines Pet Policies